gregbritten/fisheries_uncertainty_public/README.md

-# A precautionary note on the recovery of global fish stocks
+# Code repository for Britten et al. *A precautionary note on the recovery of global fish stocks* PNAS

 `kobe.r` makes Figure 1 a-j and stores variables needed for other plots